omriperi/sessionOffload/doc/Tunnels_Offload.md

 -------- DRAFT -----------

-With openOffload it will be possible to offload also IP Tunnels into the underlying hardware.
+With openOffload it will be possible to also offload IP Tunnels into the underlying hardware.

 A service called `ipTunnelTable` will be introduced, for CRUD operations on the offloaded sessions.

 Through this service it will be possible to offload several kinds of IP Tunnels, where the common configuation between them is the `match` criteria, which indicates which packets will be matched and go to a tunnel.

+The API will also allow definition of switching between tunnels with decapsulating and encapsulating appropriate to the tunnel type for the incoming and outgoing traffic.

 ## Packet Tunneling

-With openOffload, user can request to match packet encapsulate it on a tunnel, this will be done by providing matching criteria + tunnel properties.
+With openOffload, user can request to match packet encapsulate it on a tunnel, this will be done by providing matching criteria, tunnel properties and the next action to perform.

 ```
 message ipTunnel { // Can be   GRE / NVGRE / IPSec (SPI) / mGRE

   MatchCriteria match_criteria = 1; // When hitting this match,

-  Action action = 2; // What we'll do after matching the packet, shuold we
+  Action nextAction = 2; // What we'll do after matching the packet, should we
-                     // keep process it or we'll just forward it
+                     		 // process it further or just forward it
   oneof tunnel {
       IPSecTunnel ipsecTunnel = 3;  // Tunnel that will be used for encapsulation, can be both
   };